Arch Enemy

 Arch Enemy is a Swedish melodic death metal band, originally a supergroup from Halmstad, formed in 1995.
-Its members were in bands such as Carcass, Armageddon, Carnage, Mercyful Fate, Spiritual Beggars, The Agonist, Nevermore, and Eucharist.
-It was founded by Carcass guitarist Michael Amott along with Johan Liiva, who were both originally from the death metal band Carnage.
+Its members have been in bands such as Carcass, Armageddon, Carnage, Mercyful Fate, Spiritual Beggars, The Agonist, Nevermore, Eucharist, and Once Human.
+Carcass guitarist Michael Amott founded Arch Enemy with Johan Liiva.
+They were both originally from death metal band Carnage.
 The band has released eleven studio albums, three live albums, three video albums and four EPs.
-The band was originally fronted by Johan Liiva, who was replaced by German vocalist Angela Gossow in 2000.
-Gossow left the band in March 2014, subsequently becoming the group's manager, and was replaced by Canadian vocalist Alissa White-Gluz.
+Liiva fronted the band until German vocalist Angela Gossow replaced him in 2000.
+Gossow left the band in March 2014 to become the group's manager.
+Canadian vocalist Alissa White-Gluz replaced her.
+White-Gluz left the band at the end of 2025.
+American vocalist Lauren Hart was announced as the band's new frontwoman on 19 February 2026.

 History

 Early years and Black Earth (1995–1997)

-Arch Enemy was formed in 1995 by Michael Amott, and the debut album Black Earth was recorded during nine days in Studio Fredman and released by the now defunct Wrong Again Records in 1996.
+Michael Amott and Johan Liiva formed Arch Enemy in 1995.
+Debut album Black Earth was recorded over nine days in Studio Fredman and released by the now defunct Wrong Again Records in 1996.